jess-daniel/budget-blocks-be/README.md

 ## Postgres

 - The backend is now running on Postgres, so things won't clear everytime the dev branch is commited to.
 In addition to that, you can create an account and sign up with plaid useing user/pass_good just once now.
 No more cre-creating accounts unless we need to wipe the DB.

 ## (auth) **POST** /api/auth/register

  **Expected requst body:**

     {
         "email": "Yeet",
-        "password": "Yeet",
+        "password": "Yeet"
-        "first_name": "Kyle",
-        "last_name": "Lambda"
     }

 **Returns the id of the newly created user:201 Status**